ctphoenix/Python-Course-Material/chapter2.md

 ---
 title       : Homework 2
 description : Exercises for Homework (Week 2).
-In this homework, we will use the tools we've covered in the past two weeks to create a tic-tac-toe (noughts and crosses) simulator, and evaluate basic winning strategies. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+Tic-tac-toe (or noughts and crosses) is a simple strategy game in which two players take turns placing a mark on a 3x3 board, attempting to make a row, column, or diagonal of three with their mark.
+In this homework, we will use the tools we've covered in the past two weeks to create a tic-tac-toe simulator, and evaluate basic winning strategies. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:NormalExercise lang:python xp:100 skills:1 key:cfd2bb78d3
 ## Exercise 1

-This week, we will create a tic-tac-toe (noughts and crosses) simulator and evaluate basic winning strategies.
+Tic-tac-toe (or noughts and crosses) is a simple strategy game in which two players take turns placing a mark on a 3x3 board, attempting to make a row, column, or diagonal of three with their mark.
+In this homework, we will use the tools we've covered in the past two weeks to create a tic-tac-toe simulator, and evaluate basic winning strategies.

 *** =instructions
 - For our tic-tac-toe board, we will use a numpy array with dimension 3 by 3.
 Make a function `create_board()` that creates such a board, with values of integers `0`.